Chapter 22. Spring.NET Web Framework

 [Note]Note

-Due to the fact, that browsers don't send the values of unchecked checkboxes, you can't use HttpRequestListBindingContainer with <input type="checkbox" > html controls.
+Because browsers do not send the values of unchecked checkboxes, you cannot use HttpRequestListBindingContainer with <input type="checkbox" > html controls.

 22.7.2.
 Using DataBindingPanel

 To simplify use of Spring's Data Binding feature on web pages and controls, Spring.Web provides a special DataBindingPanel container control.
-A DataBindingPanel does not render any html code itself, but allows for specifying additional, data binding related attributes to its child controls:
+A DataBindingPanel does not render any html code itself, but allows you to define additional, data binding-related attributes for its child controls.

 <%@ Page Language="C#" CodeFile="Default.aspx.cs" Inherits="DataBinding_EasyEmployeeInfo_Default" %>